SAP/luigi/docs/luigi-container.md

 ## Overview

-Luigi Container is a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) which can be used to render a Luigi micro frontend without the need of a Luigi Core application.
-Luigi container can work with any framework that supports HTML.
+Luigi Container is a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that can be used to render a Luigi micro frontend without the need of a Luigi Core application.
+Luigi Container can work with any framework that supports HTML.
 It can be an easy solution for integrating micro frontends inside already existing apps without the cost of refactoring.
-The scenario of [multiple](#compound-container) micro frontends on the same page is also supported.
+You can also have [multiple](#compound-container) micro frontends on the same page.

 ## Installation

-1. Install the Luigi container [npm](https://www.npmjs.com/) package: `@luigi-project/container`
+1. Install the Luigi Container [npm](https://www.npmjs.com/) package: `@luigi-project/container`

 ```bash
 npm install @luigi-project/container